particleflux/activity-lighting/README.md

 # activity-lighting

-A Particle project for activating an LED strip on movement detection.
+A Particle project for activating an LED strip on movement.

 ## Welcome to your project!